NoamGalinsky/ss_ariel/README.md

 ## algorithms

+Defines the **Algorithms** class, which includes implementations for all required algorithms.
-Algorithms are implemented based on the *Algorithms 1* university course.
+- Algorithm implementations are based on material from the *Algorithms 1* course.
+- Each algorithm returns a new graph when needed.
+- The graph that return from the **Dijkstra** function,his edge weights represent the shortest distance from the starting vertex.

 ## main

-The `main` function is interactive and lets the user add a graph and test algorithms.
+Contains the `main` function that runs the application.
+- Provides a user interface allowing users to build and interact with a graph.

 ### input1.txt